Overview and Description

 All wheelchair seating assessments require accurate measurements of the patient’s dimensions in a sitting position7:

-- seat width: width at widest point of hips (add 0-1 inch)
+- Seat width: width at widest point of hips, buttocks or thighs (add approximately 1-2 inches total)

-- seat depth: length from buttocks to popliteal fossa (minus 2 inches)
+- Seat depth: length from posterior buttocks to popliteal fossa (subtract 2 inches to avoid compression of the popliteal fossa)

-- seat and footrest height: popliteal fossa to bottom of feet (add 2-4 inches)
+- Seat and footrest height: popliteal fossa to bottom of feet (add 2-4 inches to account for height of footrest off the ground)

 Posture should also be assessed: